aurlic/42-darkly/referer-user-agent/Ressources/README.md

 ```

+To remediate this vulnerability, the application should:
-If we wanted to fix this breach, we would probably just remove the comments indicating how to exploit it.
+ - probably just remove the comments indicating how to exploit it (that would be a good start...)